Last updated: 08 February 2022

 Many international regulations and standards have been established on e-ID, most of which are applied by States.

-The public has become accustomed to computerized smart cards through their use in the banking system, and as a result, their reliability is no longer questioned.
+The public has become accustomed to computerized smart cards through their use in the banking system, so their reliability is no longer questioned.

 National ID cards are now also being used to access an array of services that were previously difficult to synchronize.

-The e-ID card (aka computerized National identity cards) can be used for identification, authentication, and electronic signature.
+The e-ID card (aka computerized National identity card) can be used for identification, authentication, and electronic signature.
 Thus, this system enables several previously complex information paths to be simplified.

 It can be used as: